 Let’s take the rowdy water of Goshen Pass first.
 This section of the river is top trout fishing water, Category A. That means that it is stocked once in October, November–December, and January-February.
 But it is stocked twice monthly in March, April, and May, the top trout fishing months in Virginia.
 Like so many Virginia trout waters, the water becomes too low and warm to hold trout through the summer.
 No doubt a few trout hide in dark, deep holes, and make it through the summer, but not many.
 Trout are not released in June, July, August, and September.
 The October releases are often contingent upon the quality of the water.
 If a long dry summer spell extends well into the fall, the October stocking might be delayed.

 Another trout fishing opportunity is Guy’s Run, which enters the Maury River from the Goshen tract of the Goshen-Little North Mountain Wildlife Management Area.
-This little stream has been identified by the Department of Game and Inland Fisheries as a wild trout stream.
+This little stream has been identified by the Department of Wildlife Resources as a wild trout stream.
 This means native brook trout find its sparkling waters.

 While the trout fishing is popular, the bass and sunfish in the river hold more appeal for many anglers.
 By bass, I mean smallmouth bass, the fish that has made the James River famous.
 You might catch a smallmouth bass anywhere from the headwaters where the Calfpasture and Little Calfpasture join to form the Maury, to the mouth of the river where it enters the James.
 Anglers frequently catch smallmouth bass while fishing the Goshen Pass waters for trout, but the best fishing begins downstream where the Pass waters become more gentle.